ChanthMiao/ghc-wiki-mirror/commentary/rts/haskell-execution/pointer-tagging.md

 - if the case alternative fails a heap or stack check, then the RTS will re-enter the alternative after GC.
 In this case, our re-entry arranges to enter the constructor, so we get the correct tag by virtue of going through the constructor entry code.

+### Strict fields and strict workers

+GHC now implemented #16970.
+Which adds additional invariants in pointer tags:

+- For strict constructor fields, the values in them are assumed tagged.
+- For strict worker ids, the arguments marked as cbv(call by value) are assumed tagged.

+See the Note [Strict Field Invariant] and Note [Strict Worker Ids] for in depth details.

+The gist of it is that we put the responsibility to tag these pointers on the construction/call site.
+Why?
+A constructor might be constructed once, but used many times.

+So instead of doing a tag check every time we use a value from such a field we do this work *once* at construction time and can omit it at *all* use sites.

+If we then unbox such a constructor to pass it to a worker we still want to be able to avoid redoing this work.
+For this reason strict worker ids can have arguments marked as cbv, which will mean the have to be passed tagged at the call site.

 ## Functions (FUN closures)